barmatey/spoofer/README.md

 ## Check arbitrage opportunities

-**Purpose / user story:** maintain an in-memory order-book per exchange and ticker, compare book tops to detect cross-exchange spreads that exceed a configured threshold, emit `ArbitrageSignal` events and persist them.
+**User story:** maintain an in-memory order-book per exchange and ticker, compare book tops to detect cross-exchange spreads that exceed a configured threshold, emit `ArbitrageSignal` events and persist them.

 **How it works (flow):**

 1. Two `OrderBook` instances are created per ticker (one per exchange).
 2. On each `LevelUpdated` event, update both books via `update_or_miss`.
 3. Run `ArbitrageMonitor::new(&book_a, &book_b, threshold).execute()`.